On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: Electron (or positron) coupled to gravity

-We know that any kind of energy is also a source of a gravitational field.
-This non-linearity that is inherent in a gravitational field leads us to think that the classical (external) fields $\vec E$ and $\vec B$ should undergo tiny shifts like $\delta\vec E$ and $\delta\vec B$ in the presence of a gravitational potential $\phi$.
-As such small shifts have positive magnitudes, having the same direction of $\vec E$ and $\vec B$, they should lead to a slight increase of the electromagnetic energy density around the particle.
-And, since the internal energy of the particle (scalar fields) also increases in the presence of $\phi$ according to Eq.(26), we expect that the magnitudes of the external shifts $\delta\vec E$ and $\delta\vec B$ should be proportional to the increments of the internal (scalar) fields of the particle ($\Delta e_s$ and $\Delta b_s$), as follows:
+As it was shown in the mentioned paper\cite{15}, where a strong electromagnetic field deforms space-time, our assumption of reciprocity is plausible, because there is a non-linearity which is inherent to gravitational fields, leading us to think that the classical (external) fields $\vec E$ and $\vec B$ should undergo tiny shifts like $\delta\vec E$ and $\delta\vec B$ in the presence of a gravitational potential $\phi$.
+As such shifts are too small due to the fact that gravity is a very weak interaction, and as these shifts have positive magnitudes with the same direction of $\vec E$ and $\vec B$, they lead to a slight increase of the electromagnetic energy density around the particle.
+And, since the internal energy of the particle given by the fields $e_{s0}$ and $b_{s0}$ also increases in the presence of $\phi$ according to Eq.(13) and Eq.(14), we expect that the magnitudes of the external shifts $\delta\vec E$ and $\delta\vec B$ should be proportional to the increments of the internal (scalar) fields of the particle ($\Delta e_s$ and $\Delta b_s$ in Eq.(15)), namely: